 You have to segment your email list based on the recipient’s actions.
 If they clicked the “Pre-Order” button, they are to be on your product launch email list, for example.

-3. Launch the Product — Send it on the day of the product launch.
+Launch the product — Send it on the day of the product launch.

-In case someone is interested in what you promote but forgot about it, you can remind them.
+In case someone is interested in what you promote but forgets about it, you can remind them.
 Thanks to your reminder they can still take advantage of the offer.

 Don’t forget to include the social media buttons in the launch email design so the recipients can spread the word about your product.